 The Australian Government is working with the major petroleum refiners in Australia to ensure continuity of supply during the pandemic.

 Australia has a highly reliable fuel supply, even during significant global and local disruptions.
-The local market is well supplied with fuel products and demand for fuel is reducing due to the coronavirus.
+The local market is well supplied with fuel products and demand for fuel is lower due to the coronavirus.

 Australia imports fuel from more than 70 countries, with no single country providing more than 20% of our total petroleum imports (crude products and refined products such as petrol and diesel).
 If there is a problem with fuel supply in a specific region, Australia can source fuel from other places.